-Beading is very expensive to make both back in the 20′s as well as today.
-The ever popular cotton, silk, or chiffon tea dress was what most woman wore to afternoon parties.
-These dresses were “tea” length meaning they came to mid shin in soft pastel colors or white for special summer time events.
+Beading is very expensive to make, both back in the ’20s as well as in clothes today.
+The ever popular cotton, silk, or chiffon tea dress was what most women wore to afternoon parties.
+These dresses were “tea” length, meaning they came to mid shin in soft pastel colors or in white for special summer time events.
 They often had a few wide tiers of fabric on the skirt.
 The drop wait (just below the hip) was what set the 1920s style dresses apart from other eras.
-Today drop waist tiered tea dresses are everywhere in both formal and day wear looks.
+Today, drop-waist tiered tea dresses are everywhere in both formal and daywear looks.
 The fluttering layers give them that “flapper” look without the cheap fringe.
-Perfect for summer, many long tiered dresses, make great winter party dresses as well.
-Shop 1920′s inspired dresses and 1920′s plus size dresses.
+Perfect for summer, many long tiered dresses make great winter party dresses as well.

-The classic tight fitting, short brimmed hat of the 1920s is the cloche.
-They have been back in fashion for a few years now so they are very easy to find.
-Wool cloche hats for winter and straw hats for summer.
-Decorations range from the simple side bow to more elaborate Art Deco ribbon designs, peacock feathers, and beaded applique.
-The cloche hats in Downton Abbey feature wide brims and short crowns.
-These early 20′s style hats are harder to find today.
-Shop new 1920′s inspired cloche hats.
+The classic tight fitting, short brimmed hat of the 1920s is called the cloche.
+They have been back in fashion for a few years now, so they are very easy to find.
+Wool cloche hats are great for winter and straw hats keep cool for summer.
+Decorations ranged from the simple side bow to more elaborate Art Deco ribbon designs, peacock feathers, and beaded applique.
+The cloche hats in Downton Abbey feature wide brims and short crowns until the last season set in 1925, when brims became very narrow.

 Silk Shawls and Scarf Coats

-Silk shawls, scarf coats (above) and evening wraps, often beaded were stunning accessories worn with formal wear.
-Lady Granthom wore many beautiful evening shawls with her dinner wear in Downton Abbey.
+Silk shawls, scarf coats (above) and evening wraps, all often beaded, were stunning accessories worn with formal wear.
+Lady Grantham wore many beautiful evening shawls with her dinner wear in Downton Abbey.
 Even the Dowager accessorizes her looks with silk shawls that were in style with the previous teens decade.
-In winter fur wraps, muffs, and hats kept the ladies warm as well as exceedingly fashionable.
-Today faux fur timed accessories are in style as well as beaded and fringed evening shawls.
-Throw one on over almost any formal dress for instant 20s glamour.
-Shop 1920′s style wraps, shawls and scarf coats.
+In winter, fur wraps, muffs, and hats kept the ladies warm as well as exceedingly fashionable.
+Today, faux fur trimmed accessories are in style as well as beaded and fringed evening shawls (also called Kimono coats).
+Throw one on over almost any dress for instant ’20s glamour.

-Since dresses were becoming shorter shoes in the 1920′s had to become prettier.
+Since dresses were becoming shorter, shoes in the 1920s had to become prettier.
 Boots were out of fashion for evening wear and slowly going out of fashion for day wear too.
-Instead ladies preferred dancing shoes with T-straps, Mary Jane single straps, and higher heels.
-Heel heights were only to 2.5 to 3 inches and were very chunky heels (no skinny heels yet.)
+Instead, ladies preferred dancing shoes with T-straps, Mary Jane single straps, and higher heel pumps.
+Heel heights were only to 2.5 to 3 inches and were very chunky heels (no skinny heels yet).
 Most shoes were black or brown leather or white fabric in summer.
-Very formal shoes were hand painting to match the dresses and some were covered with beads or featured rhinestone shoe clips to add some sparkle.
+Very formal shoes were hand painted to match the dresses, and some were covered with beads or featured rhinestone shoe clips to add some sparkle.